-By now, the news that Chris Rock tweeted, “Happy white peoples independence day the slaves weren’t free but I’m sure they enjoyed the fireworks” is no longer news.
-His tweet set Twitter and a good portion of other online media ablaze for a couple of days.
-Chances are, you read it.
+Sometime around the 4th of July, comedian Chris Rock tweeted, “Happy white peoples Independence Day the slaves weren't free but I'm sure they enjoyed the fireworks”.
+I didn't find the tweet particularly controversial but it got 15,000 retweets in no time.
+That simple statement set Twitter ablaze for a couple of days.

-The funny thing is that we don’t seem to have a problem hearing about black people being enslaved.
-We’re so accustomed to hearing, seeing, and using words like slavery, injustice, inequality, discrimination, disadvantaged, prejudice and the like to describe the state of being black in America that – like background music in a movie – these issues seem to go unnoticed (except, of course, by black people).
-They’re interwoven into the tapestry of American culture.
-You can talk about these issues until the cows come home and you’ll get little notice, but use those same words while uttering the words “white people” and you’ve got the making of a viral tweet.
+The funny thing is that we don't seem to have a problem hearing about Black people being enslaved.
+We're so accustomed to hearing, seeing, and using words like slavery, injustice, inequality, discrimination, disadvantaged, prejudice and the like to describe the state of being Black in America that – like background music in a movie – these issues seem to go unnoticed (except, of course, by Black people).
+So normalized, they're interwoven into the tapestry of American culture.
+You can talk about "Black oppression, Black unemployment, anti-Black discrimination and the list could go on -- these issues and the words used to describe them fill volumes.
+You can talk about them until the cows come home and you'll get little notice, but use those same words while uttering the words “white people” and you've got the making of a viral tweet.

 In speaking of the racelessness of whites, sociologist and author Allan G. Johnson wrote in his ground breaking book, Privilege, Power, and Difference, “Beth – a white student – could be alert to the realities of economic discrimination against Black communities while still conceptualizing her own life as racially neutral – nonracialized."